-After slavery was abolished cannabis – the type meant to smoke – began growing in popularity throughout the southern regions of the United States, often shared and spread among former slaves and immigrants from Latin America or the Caribbean islands.
+After slavery was legally abolished cannabis – the type meant to smoke – began growing in popularity throughout the southern regions of the United States, often shared and spread amongst the formerly enslaved and other immigrants from Latin America or the Caribbean islands.
 By this time hemp was still an important cash crop for American farmers – One large and diverse enough to threaten other established industries.

 The Marijuana Tax Act of 1937

 Before going any further, a disclaimer: Reports of exactly what lead up to the Marijuana Tax Act of 1937 are murky, and unlikely to be verified or fully understood any time in the near future.
 There is likely no one root cause or incident that led to this moment in history, and instead is a factor of many different instigating factors.
 One prevalent theory, though, is that the invention of the “decorticator”, a machine that mechanically separates hemp fiber from its woody core, had other textile fabricators nervous.

 With an automated machine able to handle the labor-intensive process of breaking down the hemp plant, other textiles and fabrics would likely soon face stiff competition, potentially even destroying industries such as wood pulp producers.